Skip to main content

 • Free sight tests for over-60s and help with other health costs

-Eye examinations for children are vital to make sure that any visual problems such as squint, lazy eye (amblyopia) or short-sightedness (myopia) are detected and treated early.
+Eye examinations for children are vital to make sure that any problems are found and treated early, such as:

 • Eye care for children